doches/rwordnet/README.markdown

 ## Installation ##

-One of the chief benefits of rwordnet over Ruby-WordNet is how easy it is to install;
+One of the chief benefits of rwordnet over Ruby-WordNet is how easy it is to install:

-    gem sources -a http://gems.github.com # Add github to your rubygems sources sudo gem install doches-rwordnet      # Install rwordnet
+    gem install gemcutter  # These two steps are only necessary if you haven't gem tumble             # yet installed the gemcutter tools gem install rwordnet

 That's it! rwordnet comes bundled with the WordNet database which it uses by default, so there's absolutely nothing else to download, install, or configure.